 Remember to check the shelf life from date of manufacture, note the date of purchase.
 I also suggest you pack extra rations, the bug out bags only include the most basic for survival.
 I always believe that survival is also about a full tummy, there is something about feeling full that gives hope.

 Hygiene and Sanitation

-This is where bug out bags differ, but in general, they should all contain the following items; toothpaste and toothbrushes, combs and razors, soap bars and shampoo, Feminine pads and toilet paper as well as a washcloth and for some a sewing kit.
+This is where bug out bags differ, but in general, they should all contain the following items; toothpaste and toothbrushes, combs and razors, soap bars and shampoo, Feminine pads, portable toilet, and toilet paper as well as a washcloth and for some a sewing kit.

 Personal note: There is never enough toilet paper or wet wipes.
 Take more, always take more.

 All bug out bags must contain glow sticks, preferably more than 2, if you need to buy more go out and buy some, for some reason you never seem to have enough of them.
 The BOB should also come with a whistle (check it to see if it works), a 50-foot 5 mm rope, one roll of waterproofing duct tape which is very useful in wet situations.